attack-monkey/Lean-Functional-Typescript/README.md

 2. **Once a variable has been declared - it cannot be changed**

-3. **Values / Data should not be polluted with methods.
-Instead functions and Macros accept Values of a particular 'Call Signature'**.

-These three guiding principles form the basis of Lean Functional Typescript.
+These two guiding principles form the basis of Lean Functional Typescript.

 Pure Macros
 ===========